webplatform/docs-wpd/Practice_Page/index.md

 }}
 {{Standardization_Status}}
 {{API_Name}}
-{{Summary_Section|This is a page where you can practice using this website, and WikiMedia formatting.}}
+{{Summary_Section|This is a page where you can practice using this website, and [http://en.wikipedia.org/wiki/Wikipedia:Cheatsheet WikiMedia formatting].}}
 {{CSS Property
 |Values=
 }}